-Things have been a little quiet on the blogging and social media front from us lately, so I decided it was time to put to bed some rumours that we had QUIT travelling and share with you from my heart where we are at.
+Things have been a little quiet on the blogging and social media front from us lately, so I decided it was time to put to bed some rumors that we had QUIT traveling entirely and share with you from my heart where we are at.

-So firstly to put to bed the rumour we have completely STOPPED travelling?????
+So firstly to put to bed the rumor we have completely STOPPED traveling?????

 One thing that is hard when the world follows your adventures is that your life seems to be open as a free for all and there is a lack of privacy that now exists.
 When personal reasons dictate a change in plans, people want to know why.
 Some care and some don’t.
 And some can be quite nasty with their comments.
 But there will always be the ones who wish to twist and distort, and there will always be the few who stick by you and are amazing and encouraging.

 I will not share all, but the past year has been a challenging one for me personally.

 ….And then a wonderful friend of mine died.

 The news came to me that a friend back in Australia had passed away.
 I slid down the wall and sat on the floor of our luxury African hut and cried and cried.
 He had been an incredible encouragement and support to me all through my time of traveling.
 He had tried to call me a week before and I didn’t take the call as I thought he was phoning me by accident as he never called.
 But he knew he was dying I think and wanted to say ‘goodbye’.
 And I never got to say that ‘goodbye’.
 That chance was gone and I could never get it back.
 His death rocked me to the core and the fragility of life took on a new perspective.
 Life has meaning and worth and I needed mine to be at that place of worth.